lablup/backend.ai-docs-webui/docs/sftp_to_container/sftp_to_container.rst

    Host bai-vscode
       User work
-      Host 127.0.0.1
+      Hostname 127.0.0.1
-      Port 49335 # write down the port number that you remembered StrictHostKeyChecking no
+      # write down the port number that you remembered
+      Port 49335
+      StrictHostKeyChecking no
       UserKnownHostsFile /dev/null